Possible Signs Of PTSD: Why Do I Avoid….?

 Conclusions and Recommendations

-Post-traumatic stress is psychologically uncomfortable, nd can be overwhelming to the individual.
+Post-traumatic stress is psychologically uncomfortable, and can be overwhelming to the individual.
 This is the reason many will take great pains to avoid situations or stimuli that trigger memories or reactions (Greenspan, Stringer, Phillips, Hammond, & Goldstein, 2006).
 Research does support that repeated exposure the stimuli will lessen the response over time (Badour, Blonigen, Boden, Feldner, & Bonn-Miller, 2012).
 There is no real measure of how much time; the key is to keep trying for as long as the symptoms last and until they begin to dissipate.
+However, this should not be done without guidance.

 Recent research into the benefits of talk therapy with schizophrenic patients may provide insights into processing post-trauma reactions (Sue Holttum, 2014).
 By retelling the story, and having the story told back to the individual, it may prove an effective means of desensitizing the individual to the trauma.
 This may seem overly simplistic to anyone who has experienced the horrors of war; there is a reason that PTSD does not begin to manifest until individuals are away from the event- sometimes, as with military personnel, other side of the world.